 The PUD gives high priority to emergency situations such as a life in danger.
 In cases when wires are down, are visibly burning, or are part of a higher voltage primary line, the repairs will receive higher priority.
 In cases when service lines (going directly to a home) are down on a resident’s property, the PUD will make the repair as soon as possible after main or primary lines are restored.
 However, in a large storm, the PUD may have hundreds of primary and service lines down throughout its service territory.
 Customers should always stay away from these lines – and always assume they are live.
 Telephone and TV lines can also pose a hazard especially if they are wrapped up with the power lines.
 Customers should call the PUD at 425-783-1001 to report downed lines, so that the utility can assign a crew to perform the needed repairs.
 If PUD phone lines are overwhelmed, they can also call 911 to report life-threatening situations.
 911 dispatchers have direct communication links to the PUD.

-If your power does go out and your house is the only one in your neighborhood affected, please call our automated power outage number (425-783-1001, 24 hours a day, 7 days a week).
-If other houses around you are without power, rest assured that we’re working to restore your service as soon as possible.
-However, if your power is still out after 24 hours, please call us with your address.
+If your power does go out and your house is the only one in your neighborhood affected, please report the outage on our outage map or call our automated power outage line (425-783-1001, 24 hours a day, 7 days a week).
+If houses around you are without power, rest assured that we’re working to restore service as soon as possible.
+However, if your power is still out after 24 hours, please report it via the outage map or outage line.

 Yes.
 These types of electronics do not handle power surges well, and the return of power after an outage may entail a brief surge of power.
 In fact, during a power outage, you should also turn off any electric item that was on before the outage except for one light so you know when power is restored.
 Not only does this protect your appliances, it eases the electrical demand when power is restored.